KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/prescribed_derivative_tests/README.md

 ## Assertions

-The tests assert that the actual derivatives of the nodes at the time steps match the prescribed ones in node 1, 2 and 3.
+The tests assert that the actual derivatives of the nodes at the time steps match the prescribed ones in node 1, 2 and 3 (for the prescribed values, see the table in the setup description).
-The prescribed values (for all three test cases) are prescribed using the following table: